cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_cli.md

 Topaz for Total Test Functional Test is not built on Topaz CLI and comes with a separate command line interface that can be used to execute functional test scenarios from the file system.
 It does not apply to the above general settings for the Topaz CLIs.

-With the functional test CLI interface you can specify a folder path and an environment ID, and the CLI interface will locate all relevant test scenario files in the folder, generate a test suite, execute this and optionally publish the results to the Functional Test server.
+With the Functional Test CLI interface you can specify a folder path and an environment ID, and the CLI interface will locate all relevant test scenario files in the folder, generate a test suite, execute this and optionally publish the results to the Functional Test server.
 This will typically be used from a Continuous Integration server like Jenkins, where source files have been checked out from the Version Control System.
 The same test scenarios that have been created and executed manually in Eclipse can now be executed automatically through the CLI interface.

-Initial setup
+### Initial setup
 The `TotalTestFTCLI.bat` or `TotalTestFTCLI.sh` file is used to execute test scenarios.
 It references the DB2 jar files needed for using JDBC to access DB2 on the mainframe, and these jar files must be available in the same directory.
 The DB2 jar files are customer specific.

 The CLI interface is executed from a Windows or Linux terminal by writing: